hardwario/docs/tower/getting-started/useful-resources.md

 ---
 import Image from '@theme/IdealImage';

+In this chapter, you can find some links to our other websites that can be helpful to the users and developers.

 ### [Projects on Hackster.io](https://www.hackster.io/hardwario/projects)

 Showcase of **projects from real life**.
 You can **get inspired** or maybe try to replicate some of them to quick start with TOWER.